BrandonBolton/D326_Postgres_Docker/README.md

-# PostgreSQL Docker Setup

-This guide will help you set up a PostgreSQL server using Docker.
+# D326 - Advanced Data Management - Postgres in Docker

+This guide offers a straightforward method to run the D326 database locally using Docker.
+The dataset can be found [here](https://neon.tech/postgresql/postgresql-getting-started/postgresql-sample-database).
+Upon comparison, it appears to be identical to the dataset provided by WGU.

+This solution was created due to difficulties encountered when running the virtual environment on a Mac.
+Using Docker simplifies the setup process and ensures compatibility across different systems.

 ## Prerequisites